hugojarkoff/rapGPT/README.md

 ## Future Works / Ideas

-Contribs welcome!

-- Retrain a bigger model for even better / more style-accurate lyrics
+Since this project is mostly personal / educational (and since I'm GPU poor), it is probably not production-ready in its current state (and has no intention of being in the planned future).
+However, here are some interesting leads I plan on exploring:

+- I noticed the style of each rapper isn't sufficiently marked.
+To enforce this more in model training, I want to try adding a classification head and backpropagate using logits + classification losses;
+- Clean-up code / use more production-ready modules (e.g [FlashAttention](https://github.com/Dao-AILab/flash-attention))
+- Train in fp16
-- Find a way to select multiple artists tokens (for mixing styles)
+- Find a way to select multiple artists tokens (for mixing styles, could be fun)

 ## Credits